ksawery29/isolated-js/docs/docs/usage.md

 ```
 Default: `false`

 ⚠️ **Warning**: if you use react-devtools, after enabling this option, you will see a lot of errors in the console in a fixed interval.
-This is because react-devtools sends a bunch of random messages to the iframe.
+This is because react-devtools sends a bunch of random messages to the DOM, which isolated-js catches.
 You can try it by yourself by adding an event listener for all messages:
 ```javascript
 window.addEventListener("message", (e) => {